Alfresco/docs-alfresco/process-automation/latest/model/decisions.md

 * On a Monday when the temperature is below 25°c, you should eat pistachio ice cream.
 * On a Wednesday when the temperature is 25°c or above, you should eat vanilla ice cream.
 * On a Friday you should eat triple chocolate ice cream, irrespective of temperature.
-* On Saturdays or Sundays when the temperature is 25°c or above, you should mint chocolate ice cream.
+* On Saturdays or Sundays when the temperature is 25°c or above, you should eat mint chocolate ice cream.
 * When the temperature is above 35°c you should eat lemon sorbet, irrespective of the day.

 > **Note**: If there are multiple inputs in a single rule, decision tables use an `AND` operator between the inputs.